-15. Familial Status (applies to housing, public accommodations and educational institutions): a parent or guardian with 2 or more children under 18
+15. Familial Status (applies to housing, public accommodations and educational institutions): a parent or guardian with children under 18

 16. Genetic information (applies to employment and public accommodations): Your DNA or family history which may provide information as to a person’s predisposition or likely to come down with a disease or illness.

 17. Source of Income (applies to housing and educational institutions): origination of a person’s finances

 18. Place of Residence or Business (applies to housing and public accommodations): geographical location of home or work